hwdsl2/whisper-install/README.md

 Content-Type: multipart/form-data
 ```

 Translates audio in any language to English text.
 Drop-in replacement for [OpenAI's audio translation endpoint](https://developers.openai.com/api/reference/resources/audio/subresources/translations/methods/create).
-Accepts the same parameters as the transcription endpoint (`file`, `model`, `prompt`, `response_format`, `temperature`, `stream`).
+Accepts the same parameters as the transcription endpoint.
 The output is always in English.

 > **Note:** Translation is not supported with English-only (`.en`) models.
 Use a multilingual model such as `base`, `small`, or `large-v3-turbo`.